yarnnnyarnnn

 Domain knowledge

 Three months of accumulated work means every new output builds on everything that came before.
+The team compounds.

-What people ask for
+What people describe

 Give me a weekly digest from #engineering and #product.